NikolaiShipilov/openDAQ/core/opendaq/security/doc/credential_provider_usage_scenarios.md

 - **Given** a type supporting only a `String`-format method (e.g. `"Pin"`), and only a `FileCredentialProvider` (FilePath-only) registered
-  **When** I call `instance.createDefaultAuthenticationConfig(typeId)` and check `hasProperty("CredentialProviderId")` **Then** its absence tells me, entirely client-side and without attempting a connection, that authentication would fail before ever calling `addAuthenticatedDevice` - `"CredentialProviderId"`'s live, format-filtered candidates (see the API reference, §1) mean this check no longer needs a separate hand-rolled cross-reference of `context.getCredentialProviders()` against the type's descriptors; the config itself already reflects the answer for whichever `"PayloadDescriptor"` is currently selected.
+  **When** I call `instance.createDefaultAuthenticationConfig(typeId)` and check `hasProperty("CredentialProviderId")` **Then** its absence tells me, entirely client-side and without attempting a connection, that authentication would fail before ever calling `addAuthenticatedDevice` - `"CredentialProviderId"`'s live, format-filtered candidates (see the API reference, §1) already reflect the answer for whichever `"PayloadDescriptor"` is currently selected, with no separate cross-reference of `context.getCredentialProviders()` against the type's descriptors needed.
 For a *non-default* method, select it first (`SelectAuthenticationMethod`, §7) and re-check `hasProperty` - the live dependency between the two properties recomputes it for whatever is currently selected, not just the default.
 - **Given** zero credential providers registered on the instance at all **When** I build the default config and call `addAuthenticatedDevice` **Then** it fails with `AuthenticationFailedException` ("no credential provider supporting a compatible payload format is registered") - a good negative-path example distinct from 1.1's "type doesn't support auth" case: here the *type* supports it, the *instance* just can't currently serve it.